sarken/docs/front_end_coding/front-end-user-guide.markdown

 ### Page-by-page views

+Views follow regular layouts and contain repeating groups of HTML elements.
+These groups are described with [classes](classes).
+Rails generates some classes, and those contain underscores; you can use them to target rules at individual pages.

 Within the region `#main` the view changes.
 There are N basic views:

+#### Index view

+An index is a list of works, users, collections, or bookmarks (e.g. the [work index for Bandom](http://archiveofourown.org/tags/Bandom/works) or the [ bookmark index for Supernatural](http://archiveofourown.org/tags/Supernatural/bookmarks)).

+The metadata describing the items in an index view is grouped in a [blurb](patterns-blurb).

 #### Work view

-Works are viewed on their own pages.
+Works are viewed on their own pages (e.g. [Sliding Doors](http://archiveofourown.org/works/149319)).
 They are similar to a blog post: metadata at the top and comments at the bottom.

 #### Bookmark view

-Bookmarks can be viewed on their own or grouped with all the bookmarks of a work.
-Grouped together, they are an index view.
+Bookmarks can be viewed on their own (e.g. a [single bookmark for Sliding Doors](http://archiveofourown.org/bookmarks/8020331)) or grouped with all the bookmarks of a work (e.g. the [list of bookmarks for Sliding Doors](http://archiveofourown.org/works/149319/bookmarks)).

 #### User, collection view

-Each identity has its own set of pages, listing activities like works written, works viewed, personal profile, preference settings, and so on.
+Each identity (e.g. the [user testy](http://archiveofourown.org/users/testy) or the [Yuletide collection](http://archiveofourown.org/collections/yuletide)) has its own set of pages, listing activities like works written, works viewed, personal profile, preference settings, and so on.
 There's a persistent dashboard navigation on these pages.

 #### Profile view

-Profile view is only used in user and collection.
+Profile view is only used in user and collection views (e.g. the [Yuletide collection profile](http://archiveofourown.org/collections/yuletide/profile) and [testy's profile](http://archiveofourown.org/users/testy/profile)).

-#### Index view

-Indices are lists of works, users, collections, or bookmarks.
-The metadata describing them is grouped in a blurb.

-Views follow regular layouts and contain repeating groups of HTML elements.
-These groups are described with classes.
-We use single English words in our classes.
-Rails generates some classes, and those contain underscores; you can use them to target rules at individual pages.

-### Objects

-Now we understand the taxonomy, let's look at how to manipulate different structures in the Archive.
-It's useful to think of these groups as objects.

-There are different objects, or works, in the archive that you can interact with.
-A work might be a bookmark, a story, a comment, and they all follow a consistent design pattern: NAME CONTENT.
-Many other pieces of information may be attached to this HEAD BODY structure; this pattern is how all web pages are structured too, and all emails, SMS messages, and so on.
-First we name something; then we show it.
-The Archive by default shows as much information and as many actions as possible.
-Because all the information is classed, any of it can be hidden, de-emphasised or highlighted with CSS.
-We can easily reorganise pages as we develop and gladly allow our users to reorganise things to their own liking.

-#### Blurbs

-Blurbs are like identity cards.
-They're probably the most used structure in the archive, so let's [examine the blurb in detail](patterns-blurb).